deepak2310gupta/SafeMed/README.md

   3.If user image is Genuine:
     We found that in such cases at least one of the distance is less than threshold .

+### To load and test our model go to [Fake-Medicine-Detector repository](https://github.com/Sauravpandey98/Fake-Medicine-Detector) .

 ### Solution of 3rd Problem: